Nkuria/api_client/README.md

 - Minitest for tests
 - Webmock to stub / mock api calls
 - Net/http to make the api requests
+- [football-data.org](https://www.football-data.org/) for the football API

 # How it works
 - There is a an ApplicationClient class that contains the abstrction that makes the actual request.
 - You'll just need to run: ``` rails generate api_client sample_client ``` to create a client that inherits from the ApplicationClient.
 You'll need to replace ``` sample_client ``` with the actual name of the client.
 The generator will also generate the respective test class
 - You can now interact with any api by calling either ``` get / post / patch / put / delete ``` in your client with the required parameters
+- In order to test the football api client, you'll need to sign up to [football-data.org](https://www.football-data.org/) and generate your own ``` X-Auth-Token ``` to use for testing